TheTechRobo/rsync-tool/README.md

 # Python script
- I made a python script
+ I made a Python script.

- It should work
+ It should work.

  Its filename is: